Final Restraining Order Attorneys Bergen County, NJ

 - Child Support or other forms of financial support may be offered on an emergency basis to cover costs for the victim

-Considering that New Jersey final restraining orders are permanent legal actions, an can only be dissolved by a court decision in a formal hearing, it is exremtly important that you are legally represented during your final restraining order hearing in order to secure whichever kind of outcome makes the most sense for you and your situation.
+Considering that New Jersey final restraining orders are permanent legal actions which can only be dissolved by a court decision in a formal hearing, it is extremely important that you are legally represented during your final restraining order hearing to secure whichever kind of outcome makes the most sense for you and your situation.

 NJ Domestic Violence Lawyers Successfully File FROs

-The first step in qualifying for a NJ Final Restraining Order is filing for a temporary restraining order.
-Domestic complaints are able to be filed at the Superior Court/Family Division on weekdays from 8:30 a.m. – 3:30 p.m.
+The first step in qualifying for an NJ Final Restraining Order is filing for a temporary restraining order.
+Domestic complaints can be filed at the Superior Court/Family Division on weekdays from 8:30 a.m. – 3:30 p.m.
 After hours, complaints can be filed with the local police.

 After filing a temporary restraining order, the court will set a final restraining order hearing date.
-At that final restraining order hearing, the plaintiff must show that the defendant is guilty of one of the following pursuant to the New Jersey legal definition of Domestic Violence-
+At that final restraining order hearing, the plaintiff must show that the defendant is guilty of one of the following under the New Jersey legal definition of Domestic Violence-

 Directly from the PDVA act of 1991: